e40/bink/README.md

-# bink - misc BASH scripts
+# bink - my BASH scripts

-_bink_ are a collection of scripts that I share between work and home life.
+_bink_ is a collection of scripts that I share between work and home.

 | **Script** | **Description** |
 | :--------- | :-------------- |